The story behind Sonoma Wire Works

 About Sonoma Wire Works

-Incorporated in 2003 and headquartered in Los Altos, CA, Sonoma Wire Works has created high-quality, innovative software and hardware products and services that help musicians enjoy playing, recording and sharing music on Mac OS, Windows and iOS.
-By combining intuitive interfaces and unique workflows, Sonoma's products enhance the user's ability to create great-sounding music.
+Incorporated in 2003 and headquartered in Los Altos, CA, Sonoma Wire Works created high-quality, innovative software and hardware products and services that help musicians enjoy playing, recording, and sharing music on Mac OS, Windows and iOS.
+Combining intuitive interfaces and unique workflows, Sonoma's products enhance users' ability to create great-sounding music.

-Sonoma Wire Works' development group has decades of audio engineering experience.
-Together with graphic designers, 3D artists, musicians and educators, Sonoma infuses cutting edge design into next generation of music products and services.
+Sonoma's development group had decades of audio engineering experience.
+Together with graphic designers, 3D artists, musicians and educators, Sonoma infused cutting edge design into high quality music products and services.

 Made in the U.S.A.

-Sonoma is dedicated to being socially and environmentally responsible.
-We develop and manufacture recording and amp modeling software, drum content, and audio interface hardware in the U.S.A.
-Sonoma's audio interface boards are built, and the units are assembled and tested in a factory in San Jose, California.
-The factory that manufactures Sonoma's audio interfaces (new GuitarJack Stage and StudioJack Mini, and past GuitarJack Model 2 and GuitarJack 2 USB), and the design house that manufactures our product packaging, are located close to Sonoma's office, which helps us keep a close eye on quality and testing, reduces the amount of travel and shipping, and supports local businesses.
+Dedicated to being socially and environmentally responsible, Sonoma developed and manufactured recording and amp modeling software, drum content, and audio interface hardware in the U.S.A.
+Sonoma's audio interface boards were built, and the units were assembled and tested in a factory in San Jose, California.
+The factory that manufactured Sonoma's audio interfaces (GuitarJack Stage, StudioJack Mini, GuitarJack Model 2 and GuitarJack 2 USB), and the design house that manufactured Sonoma's product packaging, were located close to Sonoma's office.
+This helped us keep a close eye on quality and testing, reduced the amount of travel and shipping, and supported local businesses.
 More about Sonoma's Social and Environmental Responsibility Commitment.

 Sonoma's Team